K-Kluster/Kasia/CONTRIBUTING.md

 We use React 19 with React Compiler - as long as you follow the [rules of hooks](https://react.dev/reference/rules/rules-of-hooks) - there is no need to optimize code.

+Use the store directly for pure state updates.
+If there are side effects, route them through a hook instead.
+Use one hook per store for simple cases.
+For more complex scenarios involving multiple stores and hooks, considering creating a manager hook that wraps the individual ones.

 ### Web style

 For any new implementations, we enforce the use of inline TailwindCSS.
 A well-known utility `clsx` is available within the codebase for more conplex style application (e.g.: conditional style)